nextflow-io/website/content/blog/2014/reproduciblity-in-science-docker-and-nextflow-a-perfect-match.md

 ### Docker and Nextflow: a perfect match

-A big advantage of Docker containers compared to *traditional* machine virtualisation technology, is that has it a minimal startup time.
+A big advantage of Docker containers compared to *traditional* machine virtualisation technology, is that it has a minimal startup time.
 This make it possible to virtualise single application executions which can be launched in parallel in their own isolated process container, in order to speedup a large computation.
-This the approach we have used integrating Docker with Nextflow.

-Nextflow is data-driven toolkit for computational pipelines which aims to simply the deployment of distributed and highly parallelised pipelines for scientific application.
+Nextflow is data-driven toolkit for computational pipelines which aims to simplify the deployment of distributed and highly parallelised pipelines for scientific application.

 The latest version integrates the support for Docker containers that enables the deployment of self-contained and truly reproducible pipelines.

-### How it works
+### How they work together

 A Nextflow pipeline is made up by putting together several processes.
 Each process can be written in any scripting language that can be executed by the Linux platform